airbytehq/airbyte/docs/integrations/sources/facebook-pages.md

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.io/workspaces) account.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+ New source**.
-3. On the Set up the source page, enter the name for the Square connector and select **Facebook Pages** from the Source type dropdown.
+3. On the Set up the source page, enter the name for the Facebook Pages connector and select **Facebook Pages** from the Source type dropdown.
 4. Fill in Page Access Token with Long-Lived Page Token
 5. Fill in Page ID (if you have a page URL such as `https://www.facebook.com/Test-1111111111`, the ID would be`Test-1111111111`)

 ### For Airbyte OSS:
 1. Navigate to the Airbyte Open Source dashboard.
 2. Set the name for your source.
-3. On the Set up the source page, enter the name for the Square connector and select **Facebook Pages** from the Source type dropdown.
+3. On the Set up the source page, enter the name for the Facebook Pages connector and select **Facebook Pages** from the Source type dropdown.
 4. Fill in Page Access Token with Long-Lived Page Token
 5. Fill in Page ID (if you have a page URL such as `https://www.facebook.com/Test-1111111111`, the ID would be`Test-1111111111`)

 ## Supported sync modes

-The Square source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):
+The Facebook Pages source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):
 * [Full Refresh - Overwrite](https://docs.airbyte.com/understanding-airbyte/glossary#full-refresh-sync)
 * [Full Refresh - Append](https://docs.airbyte.com/understanding-airbyte/connections/full-refresh-append)